 Dr. Ghoudoussipour is a consultant for UroGen and Janssen, while Dr. Packiam is a consultant for Valar Labs, Veracyte, and Guidepoint.
-The author(s) have no other potential conflicts of interest concerning the research, authorship, and/or publication of this article.
+All authors have no other potential conflicts of interest concerning the research, authorship, and/or publication of this article.